olofwalker/ting/README.md

 ## Introduction

-Ting is a command-line driven, file-based, ticket management system.
+Ting is a proof-of-concept, command-line driven, file-based, ticket management system.

-A Ting project is initialized in the current folder.
-It creates a base folder (`.ting`) and three sub-folders, one for each of the available ticket states.

- - When you add a new ticket, it's added to the `Todo` folder.
- - When you start a ticket, it's moved to the `Current` folder.
- - When you complete a ticket, it's moved to the `Done` folder.
+The idea behind Ting is that a ticket is represented by a file, the file is located in one of three folders to describe it's current state.

+ - `.ting\Todo` - Contains new tickets
+ - `.ting\Current` - Contains started tickets
+ - `.ting\Done` - Contains completed tickets

+To start a Ting project, you first need to initialize the project.
+Initializing creates a `.ting` folder in the current directory, just like Git.

+`ting init project`

-A ticket template (default a YAML file packaged with Ting) is added to each tickets created.
+A ticket template (default a YAML file packaged with Ting), located in the project directory, is used when creating new tickets.
+This template file (called `.template`) can be customized, by default it is a YAML file.

-If you want to use a different YAML template file, replace the `.template` file in the `.ting` base folder.

 ## The name